Facebook Ads vs Google Ads: Complete Comparison Guide 2026

 Need Help Running Google or Facebook Ads?

-At Mayank Digital Lab, we manage paid advertising campaigns that actually convert — not just impressions.
+At Mayank Digital Labs, we manage paid advertising campaigns that actually convert - not just impressions.
 We handle strategy, creatives, and optimisation so you get more customers for less spend.

 No commitment.
 Just a 30-minute call to see how we can help.